Economy of North Korea: Organization and management

-North Korea's economy has been unique in its historical suppression of markets.
+North Korea's economy has been unique in its historical suppression of free markets.
 By the 1960s, market elements had been suppressed almost completely.
 Almost all items, from food to clothes, have traditionally been handed out through a public distribution system, with money only having a symbolic meaning.
 Ratios of food depend on hierarchy in the system, wherein the positions seem to be semi-hereditary.
 Until the late 1980s, peasants were not allowed to cultivate private garden plots.

 Since the government is the dominant force in the development and management of the economy, bureaus and departments have proliferated at all administrative levels.
 There are fifteen committees—such as the agricultural and state planning committees—one bureau, and twenty departments under the supervision of the Cabinet; of these, twelve committees—one bureau, and sixteen departments are involved in economic management.
 In the early 1990s, several vice premiers of the then State Administration Council supervised economic affairs.
 Organizations undergo frequent reorganization.
 Many of these agencies have their own separate branches at lower levels of government while others maintain control over subordinate sections in provincial and county administrative agencies.

 Around 1990, with the collapse of the Soviet Union, restrictions on private sales, including grain, ceased to be enforced.
 It is estimated that in the early 2000s, the average North Korean family drew some 80% of its income from small businesses that were technically illegal (though unenforced) in North Korea.
 In 2002, and in 2010, private markets were progressively legalized.
 As of 2013, urban and farmer markets were held every 10 days, and most urban residents lived within 2 km of a market.
 However, in recent years the government policy shifted towards a more controlled commercial networks, by restricting local markets and pushing sales in State-Owned Stores.

 In 2014, North Korea announced the "May 30th measures".
 These planned to give more freedom to farmers, allowing them to keep around 30% of their produce.
 Also enterprise managers would be allowed to hire and fire workers within a specific framework, and decide whom they do business with and where they buy raw materials and spare parts.
 Some reports suggest that these measures would allow nominally state-run enterprises to be run on capitalist lines like those in China.
 However, the 8th Congress of the Workers' Party of Korea introduced new policies in 2021 which aim to strengthen the old command economy unified under the State Planning Commission.